 Step 4: In the next window, you will see a message “Windows is making sure your monitor is set to its native resolution“.

 Step 5: Now, from the two text samples, select the text that appears more clear to you and then press Next.

 Step 6: Now, keep selecting the text which looks more clear to you and keep pressing Next, till Windows finalizes the best text setting for you.

 Step 7: Keep following the instructions on the screens to identify and set the best font setting for you.

 Once done, you will now get rid of the blurry font problem on your Windows 11 PC.

 Method 2: Through Registry Editor

 When none of the above method works, you can try editing the Registry Editor to possibly fix the blurry font issue.
 However, before you proceed to make any changes to the Registry, make sure you create a backup of the registry settings, so that, in case, you lose any data, it can be recovered easily.
 Follow the below instructions to make the changes:

-Step 1: Press the Win + R keys together on your keyboard to open the Run command window.
+Step 1: Press the Windows + R keys together on your keyboard to open the Run command window.

 Step 2: In the Run command search bar, type regedit and hit Enter to open the Registry Editor window.